 During this time of the year, children are excited about Christmas in anticipation of the toys they will receive from Santa, friends, and family, yet if not properly selected, toys chosen may cause injury even death.
-A report released by the Consumer Product Safety Commission (CPSC) titled "Toy-Related Deaths and Injuries Calendar Year 2018" states an estimated 226,100 toy-related emergency department-treated injuries and 17 toy-related deaths occurred in 2018 among children younger than 15.
-Non-motorized riding toys were the cause of many of these injuries and deaths in addition to toys that resulted in airway obstruction, mechanical asphyxia, hanging, battery ingestion, drowning and electrocution.
+A report released by the Consumer Product Safety Commission (CPSC) titled "Toy-Related Deaths and Injuries Calendar Year 2020" states an estimated 198,000 toy-related emergency department-treated injuries and 9 toy-related deaths occurred in 2020 among children 14 years of age and younger.
+Non-motorized scooters were the cause of many of these injuries, and among children under the age of 4, building sets were associated with these toy-related injuries.
+Of the 9 toy-related fatalities, the majority of deaths were airway obstructions.

 The CPSC has the most stringent toy safety standards in the world.
 Their collaboration with the U.S. Customs and Border Protection (CBP), who manages over 300 of the nation's ports, regularly seizes shipments of toys that fail to meet federal safety standards and therefore, are prohibited entry into the U.S. These toys often contain lead and are in violation of the Consumer Product Safety Act.
-In 2019, CBP Officers in Harrisburg, Pennsylvania, seized over 200,000 small Pokémon figurines.
-Deemed a choking hazard, the figurines, if sold, would have had a retail value worth \$1.4 million.